ANTLab-polimi/Customer-Edge-Switch/README.md

 ```
 sudo pip3 install p4runtime-shell inotify scapy
 ```
+Moreover, you need to install the BMv2 switch.
+The official repository on GitHub about the BMv2 switch is [this](https://github.com/p4lang/behavioral-model) and the repository of the P4 compiler is [here](https://github.com/p4lang/p4c).

 Also in the third one (MEC node) there is the need of installing additional python libraries:
 ```